Albert VII, Archduke of Austria: Early life

-Archduke Albert was the fifth son of Holy Roman Emperor Maximilian II and Maria of Spain, daughter of Holy Roman Emperor Charles V and Isabella of Portugal.
+Archduke Albert was the fifth son of Maximilian II, Holy Roman Emperor and Maria of Spain, daughter of Charles V, Holy Roman Emperor and Isabella of Portugal.
 He was sent to the Spanish Court at the age of eleven, where his uncle, King Philip II, looked after his education, where he was apparently quite intelligent.
 Initially he was meant to pursue an ecclesiastical career.
 On 3 March 1577 he was appointed cardinal by Pope Gregory XIII, with a dispensation because of his age of eighteen, and was given Santa Croce in Gerusalemme as his titular church.
 Philip II planned to make Albert archbishop of Toledo as soon as possible, but the incumbent, Gaspar de Quiroga y Sandoval, lived much longer than expected; he died on 12 November 1594.
 In the meantime Albert only took lower orders.
 He was never ordained priest or bishop, and thus he resigned the See of Toledo in 1598.
 He resigned the cardinalate in 1598.
 His clerical upbringing did however have a lasting influence on his lifestyle.

 After the dynastic union with Portugal, Albert became the first viceroy of the kingdom and its overseas empire in 1583.
 At the same time he was appointed Papal Legate and Grand Inquisitor for Portugal.
 As viceroy of Portugal he took part in the organization of the Great Armada of 1588 and beat off an English counter-attack on Lisbon in 1589.
 In 1593 Philip II recalled him to Madrid, where he would take a leading role in the government of the Spanish Monarchy.
-Two years later, the rebellious Hugh O'Neill, Earl of Tyrone and Hugh Roe O'Donnell offered Albert the Irish crown in the hope of obtaining Spanish support for their cause.
+Two years later, Irish clan chiefs Hugh O'Neill, Earl of Tyrone and Hugh Roe O'Donnell offered Albert the Irish crown in the hope of obtaining Spanish support in the ongoing Nine Years War against Queen Elizabeth I.